 For his recent prediction for an earthquake last week on the West Coast -- it didn't happen -- Berkland told Cavuto about a "massive fish kill in Redondo Beach [sardines], a massive fish sweep in in a Mexico [I guess in addition to the drug sweeps], and a bunch of whales come in close to San Diego".
 If animals swimming within sight in any way predicted earthquakes and tsunamis, not only would whale-watching tourist excursions go out of business but we'd all be up to our ears in earthquake debris or washed out to sea.
 Nevertheless, plenty of people give in to the fear that Berkland might somehow be right.

 But ironically, perhaps focusing on imaginary impending doom distracts people from doing the actual work of preparing for disaster.
-They twitter fears manufactured by Berkland's full-moon/lost dogs accounts, instead of acting usefully.
-They could for starters insist that California cities publish the locations of soft-story buildings.
+Do the twitter fears manufactured by Berkland's full-moon/lost dogs accounts, make people forget that California cities won't publish the locations of soft-story buildings.
 Cities are not releasing the data because property owners don't want property values to decrease.
 Property values are more important that lives lost to collapsed buildings?
 Twitter that.

 Berkland himself used to evaluate building safety for Santa Clara county.
 Upon his retirement in 1994, one reporter noted that Berkland was respected in the county for assuring building safety and even going head to head with developers.
 But somewhere along the line, Berkland went from doing the day to day regulatory enforcement work -- helpful, tedious and probably contentious, to the more illustrious role talking to Fox-News TV.
 "He's a lively and agreeable man with a head full of facts, figures and memories he is eager to share", the same reporter wrote, continuing: